One common reason for the stress people experience is due

 events, addiction, couples or parenting concerns, job distress or a

-variety of other situations, much of what I listen to seems to be a
+variety of other situations, much of what is talked about seems to be a

 question of not feeling “heard” or understood by other people.